 Mix and Match

-You could buy an annuity to cover your essential needs.
-And keep the rest of your pension invested, taking a flexible income which could go up or down.
+You could buy an annuity to secure cover for your essential needs.
+And keep the rest of your pension invested, taking a flexible income.
+Both the capital invested and the income you take from it could go up or down.

 Managing your pensions in retirement